 When a shortfall occurs, nearly 70% of people have to borrow and pay interest for an extended period of time, with a similar number paying late fees and charges.
 These charges can further compound financial stress, leaving people in a more precarious financial position.

 Technology has advanced to the point that monthly, and even fortnightly, pay cycles are no longer necessary.
-EY’s conclusion is that the timing mismatch between income and expenses is a problem that can be solved through a tool like on-demand pay.
-On-demand pay helps by offering employees flexible access to money that’s been earned, so that they’re in a better position to create a budget that suits their lifestyles and also have cover incase of emergency expenses.
+EY’s conclusion is that the timing mismatch between income and expenses is a problem that can be solved through a tool like earned wage access.
+Earned wage access helps by offering employees flexible access to money that’s been earned, so that they’re in a better position to create a budget that suits their lifestyles and also have cover incase of emergency expenses.